Salisbury, Maryland: History

 Salisbury's location at the head of Wicomico River was a major factor in growth.
 At first, it was a small colonial outpost set up by Lord Baltimore.
 Salisbury was established in 1732.

 Salisbury's location at the head of the Wicomico River was seen to be a convenient location for trading purposes.
 Due to the similar physical attributes as well as the nationality of Salisbury's founders, many historians believe that the name was inspired by the city of Salisbury, England, an ancient cathedral city.

 Salisbury was officially incorporated as a city in 1854.

 Salisbury also had a role in the American Civil War, as it served as a location where Union forces encamped to search for sympathizers from the South.
 These Union forces also worked to inhibit the movement of contraband to Confederate forces in the South.

 Fires struck Salisbury in both 1860 and 1886, burning through two-thirds of the Town.
 Despite the fires, Salisbury and the country that surrounded it continued to grow, and Salisbury was considered to be the major town of the county.
 In 1909, the Humphrey's Dam burst, flooding portions of Salisbury.

 In 1867, when Wicomico County was formed out of parts of both Somerset and Worcester Counties, Salisbury became the government seat.

 In 1898 and 1931, three Black men were lynched in Salisbury.
 Town leaders, including the fire chief and police chief, were allegedly complicit in the lynchings.

 In 1968, protests occurred in Salisbury after a police officer fatally shot a deaf and mute African-American man.
 The protests prompted Maryland Governor Spiro Agnew to declare Martial Law and send the Maryland National Guard to Salisbury.

 Today, Salisbury attracts a wide variety of different businesses in addition to the county, state, and federal government offices.

 Adding to the diversity of Salisbury, the City is host to a wide variety of events celebrating local culture and the arts.
 These events include 3rd Friday, an event held in downtown Salisbury on the third Friday of each month, celebrating local music, artists, and nonprofit organizations.

 Salisbury is also home to a historical City Park, the Salisbury Zoo, The Centre at Salisbury shopping mall, and the Wicomico Youth & Civic Center.

 The Gillis-Grier House, Honeysuckle Lodge, Sen. William P. Jackson House, Pemberton Hall, Perry-Cooper House, Poplar Hill Mansion, Union Station, and F. Leonard Wailes Law Office are listed on the National Register of Historic Places.

-On 7 August 2017, an EF1 tornado went through downtown Salisbury.
+On 7 August 2017, an EF1 tornado went through Salisbury.
 The damage marker leading to the rating goes as follows, "Small Retail Building [Fast Food Restaurants] Uplift of roof decking; significant loss of roof covering."
 The tornado reached maximum intensity over Dogwood Park, Salisbury.